top of page

 • Gave a public lecture series on happiness and public policy through Victoria University of Wellington in July 2012.

-• Interviewed for, or featured in, over 43 public media articles and programmes, including VICE Magazine, 2 live radio interviews, and a long-form podcast interview.
+• Interviewed for, or featured in, over 46 public media articles and programmes, including VICE Magazine, BBC Future, 1 live TV interview, 3 live radio interviews (e.g.), and a long-form podcast interview.

 • Invited to give a 90-minute talk entitled The Problem with Happiness to the Café Scientifique series in Lower Hutt, September 2010.